mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 Not more than 70% of your RAM for your Container!
 This is important!
 This is the RAM your Minecraft Server will use within the container WITHOUT the operating system.

+TZ = Europe/Berlin

+Sets the timezone for the container.

 ## Tutorial

 Tutorial (german) https://marc.tv/anleitung-stabiler-minecraft-server-synology-nas/